WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/biweekly-updates-2023.md

 #### Who did you help?

-* Helped DS with ethics submission
+* Helped DS with ethics submission (got positive response on 1st form! 🎉)

 #### Who helped you?